Are Your Workers Subject to Payroll Taxation?

 Payroll taxes involve a variety of difficult issues for the small business owner, which center around determining who is a taxable employee, what compensation is taxable, which payroll taxes apply, and when and how to make the tax payments.

-Payroll tax responsibilities are something that every employer must deal with.
-Generally, employers are required to withhold taxes from employees' pay and deposit the withheld amounts with the appropriate tax agencies.
-You will also have to pay certain taxes based on the amounts that you pay your workers.
+If your business has an employee, you must deal with payroll tax responsibilities.
+Employers generally must withhold taxes from employees' pay and deposit the withheld amounts with the appropriate tax agencies.
+And, as an employer, you must pay certain taxes based on the amounts that you pay your workers.

-The taxes that you're required to withhold, together with those that you're directly required to pay, comprise your payroll taxes.
-They may include federal, state, and perhaps local income taxes, Social Security and Medicare taxes, federal and state unemployment taxes, and, in some states, disability insurance taxes.
+The taxes that you must withhold, together with those that you must directly pay, comprise your payroll taxes.
+These include federal, state, and perhaps local income taxes, Social Security and Medicare taxes, federal and state unemployment taxes, and, in some states, disability insurance taxes.

-The key to controlling your payroll tax obligations involves the following considerations:
+The key to managing your payroll tax obligations involves the following considerations:

 - which workers are taxable employees